We’ve experienced the joyful transformation of our cat Violet.

 She spent lots of time hiding.
 We gave her space.
 Once merged with our other 3 cats, we still gave her space.

 I started to pet her when she would walk by me.
-I talked nice to her from a distance.
+I talked nicely to her from a distance.
 My husband did the same.

 After she was indoors for about 6 months, she purred for the first time!!!
 Talk about rewarding joy!

-The time and patience was worth it.
-We didn't give up her discovering the joy of human attention.
+The time and patience were worth it.
+We didn’t give up on her discovering the joy of human attention.